gpustack/gguf-parser-go/cmd/gguf-parser/README.md

         Skip TLS verification, works with --url.
   -skip-tokenizer
-        Skip to display tokenizer metadata
+        Skip to display tokenizer metadata -ubatch-size int
-  -url string
+        Specify the physical maximum batch size, which is used to estimate the usage, default is 512. (default 512) -url string
         Url where the GGUF file to load, e.g. https://huggingface.co/NousResearch/Hermes-2-Theta-Llama-3-8B-GGUF/resolve/main/Hermes-2-Pro-Llama-3-Instruct-Merged-DPO-Q4_K_M.gguf.
 Note that gguf-parser does not need to download the entire GGUF file.
   -version